Tom Cruise has elevated the Mission Impossible franchise to greater heights.

 Cruise’s latest performance as IMF agent Ethan Hunt in Mission Impossible Fallout epitomizes why this 22-year spy-action franchise is better than Bond.

 The reason, it starts with Cruise himself as the actor living his characters lifestyle.
 Fallout is the seventh movie of the Mission franchise where Cruise performs one death-defying stunt after another.
-That is the biggest sell, the practicality of stunts being real enough for audiences to believe.
+That is the biggest seller, the practicality of stunts being real enough for audiences to believe.

 Although it takes more than just stunts to draw audiences, what I found lacking with each Bond installment was an anti-hero fighting to remain relevant and current.
 Daniel Craig’s Bond simply has no more tricks up his sleeve.